Advertisement

 Nowhere to hide

 Then it’s back into farcical gear.
 An over-the-top play like this showcases the skill, confidence, and sheer bravado of these actors.
-Funny as it is, in actuality The Complete Works is a very risky play.
+Funny as it is, in actuality, The Complete Works is a very risky play.
 It may seem antic and improvisatory, but that façade hides an enormous amount of staging and craft, and there’s no place where anyone can hide.
-If it fails (and there are so many places where it could) if there is no laughter or if the energy flags, the audience experience quickly deflates.
+If it fails (and there are so many places where it could), if there is no laughter, or if the energy flags, the audience experience quickly deflates.
 But there’s no burst balloon here; this production is bouncy and lighter than air.

 William Browning’s tongue-in-cheek designs pay homage to the world of painted backdrops, faux drapery, and music-hall lighting.
-Jo Fulmer’s witty costumes have each actor in bright colored tights and pantaloons that never quite disappear under all the madcap clothing changes.
+Jo Fulmer’s witty costumes have each actor in bright-colored tights and pantaloons that never quite disappear under all the madcap clothing changes.
 Lee E. Ernst (often seen acting on the REP stage) is the fight choreographer, creating the company’s so-bad-it’s-good swordplay and myriad boffo pratfalls.

 A bold-faced lie

-Tague titles his printed director’s notes A Brief History of the Theatre, an overview every bit as compressed as the show.
-He says that “the play you are seeing has no purpose and no value whatsoever!”
+Tague titles his printed director’s notes "A Brief History of the Theatre," an overview every bit as compressed as the show.
+He says, “The play you are seeing has no purpose and no value whatsoever!”
 But how can you not love a show that makes you laugh for two hours?
-And he closes by saying “I hope you know what the heck you’re doing here, ’cause we don’t,” which is a bold-faced lie.
+And he closes by saying, “I hope you know what the heck you’re doing here, ’cause we don’t,” which is a bold-faced lie.
 They absolutely do know what the heck they’re doing there.
 And they’re doing it exceptionally and hilariously well.

 What, When, Where

-The Complete Works of William Shakespeare (Abridged…Revised…Again).
-By Adam Long, Daniel Singer, and Jess Winfield.
-Directed by Steve Tague and featuring Mic Matarrese, Lenny Banovez, and Joe Castillo-Midyett. $20-39 (discounts available).
-Through October 6, 2024, at Thompson Theatre (Roselle Center for the Arts on the University of Delaware campus), 110 Orchard Road, Newark, DE.
+The Complete Works of William Shakespeare (Abridged) [Revised] [Again].
+By Adam Long, Daniel Singer, and Jess Winfield; directed by Steve Tague. $20-$39 (discounts available).
+Through October 6, 2024, at the University of Delaware Roselle Center's Thompson Theatre, 110 Orchard Road, Newark.
 (302) 831-2204 or rep.udel.edu.

 Accessibility

-The Roselle Center is an ADA-compliant venue and equipped with a hearing loop system that works with hearing aid t-coils, cochlear implants, and in-house hearing devices.
+The Roselle Center is an ADA-compliant venue and is equipped with a hearing loop system that works with hearing aid t-coils, cochlear implants, and in-house hearing devices.
 For wheelchair and seating requests, call (302) 831-2204 or email [email protected].

 This production includes strong language and flashing lights.